webcaetano/jinx/README.md

 - :heavy_check_mark: browser development, with livercompiler and liverload.
 - :heavy_check_mark: Ready to Code.
 No need to start with [package -> public class -> public funciton].
 - :heavy_check_mark: load or export swc.
-- :heavy_check_mark: All of as3 but with more.
+- :heavy_check_mark: All of as3 but simpler with more.
 - :heavy_check_mark: Open source.

 Example :